A Day in the life at Passages

 a few learners heading out on an outing

-There’s movement, conversation, and a sense of people following their own thread while still being part of something shared.
+There’s movement, conversation, and a sense that young people are following their own thread while still being part of something shared.

 Afternoon